pi-guy-try/wmata-station-board/README.md

 DEFAULT_STATION=Metro Center
 ```

-You can choose any station listed in `Station_List.csv`
+You can choose any station listed in `station_list.csv`

 ### 5. Run the App